 If your loved one has passed away because of a car accident, surgical implication or someone else’s negligence or intentional actions, you have the right to file a wrongful death claim.
 You have the right to file a wrongful death claim even if criminal prosecutors are pursuing actions against the defendant, and you can pursue a claim regardless of the outcomes of any criminal trial.
 Although civil and criminal proceedings are distinct, they may affect one another directly or indirectly.
-A Baton Rouge wrongful death lawyer at Rhorer Walker Law Firm can help you determine if and how a criminal case will affect your wrongful death claim.
+Rhorer Walker Law Firm can help you determine if and how a criminal case will affect your wrongful death claim.

 According to the Louisiana state statutes of limitations, most survivors have one year from the date of their relative’s death to file a wrongful death claim.
-While some exceptions exist, we recommend speaking with a wrongful death attorney in Baton Rouge soon after the date of death.
+While some exceptions exist, we recommend speaking with a wrongful death attorney soon after the date of death.

 My Loved One Was Partially at Fault for the Incident.
 Do I Still Have a Claim?

 In the State of Louisiana, the courts operate under a comparative fault rule.
 The state may reduce the amount of damages awarded based on the percentage of fault your loved one bore, but the circumstances will not preclude you from filing a claim or securing some damages.
-A Baton Rouge wrongful death lawyer at our firm can help determine if moving forward with a wrongful death claim would offer the compensation you need to start healing after your loved one’s death.
+Our team can help determine if moving forward with a wrongful death claim would offer the compensation you need to start healing after your loved one’s death.

-Our Livingston Parish and Baton Rouge personal injury attorneys will investigate your case thoroughly to ensure we discover all possible defendants.
-Our experienced injury attorneys understand that the death of a loved one is one of the most difficult experiences to face in life.
+If you need representation in a wrongful death suit, the experienced attorneys at Rhorer Walker Law Firm will investigate your case thoroughly to ensure we discover all possible defendants.
+We understand that the death of a loved one is one of the most difficult experiences to face in life.
 As we pursue your claim for justice, compensation, and closure, we will never forget to serve as your compassionate supporter and legal advisor.

-For more information about wrongful death claims or for a free case evaluation, contact our Baton Rouge office today!
+For more information about wrongful death claims or for a free case evaluation, contact us today!